Greece extends state guarantees to banks

-ATHENS Greece will extend state guarantees to its lenders to 60 billion (52 billion pounds) from 30 billion euros to relieve liquidity strains deepened by the nation's economic turmoil, the country's finance minister said on Monday.
+ATHENS Greece will extend state guarantees to its lenders to 60 billion from 30 billion euros to relieve liquidity strains deepened by the nation's economic turmoil, the country's finance minister said on Monday.

 Shut out of wholesale funding markets since the debt crisis erupted last year, Greece's cash-strapped banks started using a 30-billion euro scheme set up earlier this year under which they can issue bonds guaranteed by the Greek state to use as collateral to raise funds.